 Buy in bulk to have less packaging in the first place.
 You can store smaller amounts in reusable containers.

-Paper towel.
+Paper towels.
 This is often used lots on board.
-In many situations a good old reusable cloth can do the job.
+In many situations, a good old reusable cloth can do the job.
 If you do use paper, get one that is biodegradable and does not have ink on it (ink is a kind of plastic!).
 White paper towel is bleached and should not go overboard.
-Recycled toilet paper & kitchen roll sounds great but is often treated with a lot of chemicals.
+Recycled toilet paper and kitchen roll sounds great but is often treated with a lot of chemicals.

-In Spain, go to the market for your provisioning.
-At least in Las Palmas, they will pick the greenest fruits and veggies for you which will last the longest.
+In Spain, go to the market for your provisioning (not supermarket).
+At least in Las Palmas, at the market they will pick the greenest fruits and veggies for you which will last the longest.
 They come and bring it in carton boxes to the boat.
 It’s the cheapest way, you support the local entrepreneur and not plastic bags.
 Avoid buying as much as you can from the supermarket.
-It’s wrapped in so many wrappers and at checkout they put everything in bags again, even if you friendly ask not to do that.
+It’s wrapped in so many wrappers and at checkout, they put everything in bags again, even if you friendly ask not to do that.
 Especially when they deliver goods.
 Many boats leave from Spain where they still very accustomed to wrap things in multiple packaging.

 Don’t buy items that contain lots of wrappers: candy, biscuits and tea (in Spain and Cabo Verde many brands even wrap every individual tea bags).
 Make your own.
 If you happen to do buy wrapped stuff, get rid off as much packaging as you can if your departure destination has facilities in place.